mike632t/x11-calc/README.md

 'Esc' or 'Backspace' is 'Clx', 'c' is CHS, 'e' is 'EEX' and on programmable models 'Space' corresponds to 'SST'.

+'A' - 'E' correspond to the function keys where they exist.

-'f' and where applicable 'g' and 'h' correspond to the function keys.
+'f' and where applicable 'g' and 'h' correspond to the shift keys.

 'Ctrl-Z'  Quits,  and  'Ctrl-C' does a reset.
 For models  with  continuous memory 'Ctrl-Z' saves the current register contents, and 'Ctrl-C'  restores